vvanpo/env/README.md

 configuration to add your own files or overwrite current ones, you just need to run the installer again (can be done with `config --install`).

+For example, to source a script from your `.bashrc`, run `config --add includes.bashrc.files <path-to-script>` followed by `config --install`.
+To ensure one script runs before another, change its order within your config file (`vi "$PREFIX/etc/$NAME/config"`).

 ### To do:
 - Git-hooks for linting and ctags.
 - OS-specific package manager use to install configured list of programs.